bolt-observer/agent/README.md

 utility to monitor and manage lightning node

-The usage should be pretty self expanatory:
+The usage should be pretty self explanatory:

 ```
 NAME: